abisheks03/FIFA-World-Cup-Predictor/README.md

 Player Stats:

-Presents detailed statistics for each player, including goals, assists, passes, tackles, and more.
+* Presents detailed statistics for each player, including goals, assists, passes, tackles, and more.
-Features player comparison tools to evaluate performance metrics side-by-side.
-Tracks player performance throughout the tournament with real-time updates.

 Team Stats:

-Offers comprehensive statistics for all participating teams, including goals scored, goals conceded, possession, and other key metrics.
+* Offers comprehensive statistics for all participating teams, including goals scored, goals conceded, possession, and other key metrics.
-Visualizes team performance trends with graphs and charts.
+* Visualizes team performance trends with graphs and charts.
-Allows users to compare teams based on various parameters and historical performance.
+* Allows users to compare teams based on various parameters and historical performance.

 Interactive Dashboard:

-Provides an intuitive and user-friendly interface to navigate through different sections.
+* Provides an intuitive and user-friendly interface to navigate through different sections.
-Includes filters to sort and search for specific players, teams, and matches.
+* Includes filters to sort and search for specific players, teams, and matches.
-Features interactive visualizations to enhance user experience and data interpretation.
+* Features interactive visualizations to enhance user experience and data interpretation.

 Data Sources:

 Aggregates data from official FIFA databases, reputable sports analytics sources, and historical match records.